-The maximum angle of operation for the machine with the compressor not running is 35 degrees continuous in all directions.
+The maximum angle of operation for the machine is 35 degrees continuous in all directions.

 When operating the welder at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity.
 Also the effective fuel capacity will be slightly less than the specified 25 gal.(94.6 ltrs.).